 Looking for healthy breakfast ideas for kids?
 Great!
 Here you can find some very healthy ones.

-And if you have some awesome ideas to add, maybe something that your child really loves, please let all of us know about it in the comments section at the end of the page!
+And if you have some awesome ideas to add, maybe something that your child really loves, please let all of me know about it in the comments section at the end of the page!

 It would be great if the first part of your child's breakfast always would be fruit.
 Because this is a time of the day when the stomach is ready to absorb all the goodness straight away.

 Smoothies and fruit bowls or fruit salads are great to give them when they wake up.
-Or make it easy for you and just give them their fruits as they are or cut into pieces.
-Oranges, passion fruit, apple, pear...
+Or make it easier for you and just give them their fruits as they are.
+Apple, pears, plums, grapes, strawberries...

 Dried fruit is very nutritious, and very good to add to any breakfast food.
 Of course they are also very sweet and full of calories.

-You can easily make your own granola with dried fruit, so much healthier than the one you find in the supermarkets.
+You can easily make your own granola with dried fruit, so much healthier than the ones you find in the supermarkets.